ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/hpc_cluster/jobs.md

 #### Tunneling
 Once a job is running on a compute node and bound to a port, you may access this compute node via a web browser.
 This is accomplished by using 2 chained SSH tunnels to route traffic through our firewall.
-This acts much like 2 runners in a relay race, handing the baton to the next runer, to get past a security checkpoint.
+This acts much like 2 runners in a relay race, handing the baton to the next runner, to get past a security checkpoint.

-We will create a tunnel that goes though a headnode and connect to a compute node on a particular port:
+Running the following command on your local machine will create a tunnel that goes though a headnode and connect to a compute node on a particular port.

 ```bash
 ssh -NL 8888:NodeName:8888 username@cluster.hpcc.ucr.edu
 ```

-Port 8888 (first) is the local port you will be using on your laptop.
+Port 8888 (first) is the local port you will be using on your local machine.
 NodeName is the compute node where where job is running, which can be found by using the `squeue -u $USER` command.
 Port 8888 (second) is the remote port on the compute node.
 Again, the NodeName and ports will be different depending on where your job runs and what port your job uses.